Chair, Associate Professor Peter K. Walhout

 Students who complete a Chemistry major are granted a Bachelor of Science degree unless they request a Bachelor of Arts degree.

-Basic major requirements comprise a core of 34 hours in chemistry including , , , , , , , , , either or , , and .
+Basic major requirements comprise a core of 34 hours in chemistry including , , , , , , , , , , either 436 or , and either or .
 Two hours of are required, preferably taken each semester sophomore year.
 Two additional hours of chemistry courses at the 400-level are required for a total of 36 hours. and are required supporting courses.

 Biochemistry concentration requirements include the 34 hour core of the basic major, but substitute for any four hours in the core beyond (excluding ). is required to bring the total hours to 36. and are required supporting courses.